 It is important to go beyond these indexes and contact libraries and archives that might have relevant resources to speak with the local experts.

 Special collections outside of the United States and England often lack central repositories of information, so one often needs to approach the collections directly.
-A list of many archives in countries around the world is available here.
+A lists of many archives in countries around the world are available here and here.

 Provides centralized access for searching and retrieval of archival records and finding aids, including finding aids indexed centrally at RLG and others located on servers around the world and records in RLG's AMC (Archival and Mixed Collections) file.
 AMC provides researchers with timely and comprehensive access to brief, high-level information for nearly half a million collections of manuscripts and archives.

 Database containing the records of all material cataloged by OCLC libraries, including hundreds in the United States and some major libraries in other countries.
 Manuscript collections that are cataloged by these libraries will appear in Worldcat.

 A2A allows you to search and browse for information about collections of records (archives) in England and Wales, dating from the eighth century to the present day.
 The archives described on A2A are cared for in local record offices and libraries, universities, museums and national and specialist institutions across England and Wales, where they are made available to the public.